 Integration of various perspectives and methods

 Applying evidence based decision-making skills to state, regional, national, and global public health problems

-2014 marked the first year the annual Public Health Case Competition became an interdisciplinary event.
+It was determined that fall semester was the optimal time for students across many schools to participate in the competition, and Fall 2014 marked the first time the annual Public Health Case Competition became an interdisciplinary event.
 The competition, with a topic focused on pediatric and adolescent consumption of marijuana, drew participants from around Colorado.
-Learn more about the 2014 Case Competition

-2013 was both the inaugural year for the ColoradoSPH's Public Health Case Competition and marked the start of National Public Health Week on the University of Colorado Anschutz Medical Campus.
+April 2014 was both the inaugural year for the ColoradoSPH's Public Health Case Competition and marked the start of National Public Health Week on the University of Colorado Anschutz Medical Campus.
 The topic was focused around raising awareness about and increasing participation in vaccinations and immunizations throughout the state of Colorado.
-Learn more about the 2013 Case Competition

 How to Donate